 Some issuers will give you a grace period after you’ve closed the card to use your rewards.
 Others may not.
 And that’s definitely something you want to know before you cancel a card, says Silbert.
 “It varies from issuer to issuer.”

-Two no-annual-fee card options: the American Airlines AAdvantage MileUpSM Card and the Blue Delta SkyMiles® Credit Card from American Express.
+Two no-annual-fee card options: the American Airlines AAdvantage MileUpSM Card and the Delta SkyMiles® Blue American Express Card.
 Both allow you to preserve your existing miles while ditching the annual fee, says Ridout.